 Intransitive Verbs

 Another example is “He slept.”
-In this sentence.
-The verb slept describes the state of the subject and does not act on an object.
+In this sentence, the verb slept describes the state of the subject and does not act on an object.

 Some common intransitive verbs include laugh, run, stand, arrive, exist, and happen.